Table of Contents

-- You cannot target more than one selector/element within these clicks events without altering the scope of your change.
+- You cannot target more than one selector/element within these click events without altering the scope of your change.

 - The click event cannot be measured as more than one type of Numerator e.g. Unique vs Total conversions.

-To avoid these issues please create click events using the method described here for best results.
+To avoid these issues please create click events using the method described here for the best results.